PalisadoesFoundation/talawa-api/INSTALLATION.md

 ```
 8. In a separate terminal, run the "mongod" command to start the local instance of the database.
 9. Open MongoDB Compass and click on "Connect."
 You will now be able to access the graphical user interface of the local database.

+**NOTE**:These instructions are for Windows only you can do the same in macOS and linux with minor tweaks.
+This has been provided to give a brief overview for beginners to setup their own local instance.

 <br/>